 A sample-based Simulink block in the model with a sample time different from the Solver Configuration block or blocks

 Your Simulink and Simscape solver choices must work together consistently.
 To ensure consistency of your Simulink and Simscape solver choices for a particular model, open the model Configuration Parameters dialog box.
-From the top menu bar in the model window, select Simulation > Model Configuration Parameters.
+In the model window, open the Modeling tab and click Model Settings.
 Review and adjust the following settings.

 Simscape Pane of the Configuration Parameters Dialog Box